 - Unlike the races, says Warren Farrell, the sexes have approximately equal numbers of people born into privileged and oppressive conditions.

-- Consider the effect of the following on the sexes’ income gap: When a pregnant woman cannot afford parenthood or doesn’t want to interrupt her career, doesn’t want a child, or for any reason, she can obtain an abortion.
+- Consider the effect of the following on the sexes’ earnings gap: When a pregnant woman cannot afford parenthood or doesn’t want to interrupt her career, doesn’t want a child, or for any reason, she can obtain an abortion.
 Yet if she wants the baby and he can’t afford parenthood, she can obligate him to pay support for the next 18 years.
 If forced into unwanted fatherhood, he may have to work overtime or acquire an extra job, as happens often in reality.
 She may quit work or go from full time to part-time to care for the child.
 In this instance, the woman’s choices — first to give birth, then reduce her work hours — created an enormous wage gap between this man and woman.
-He is then said to possess power because of the higher pay she forced him to earn and give to her.
+He is then said to possess power because of the higher pay she forced him to earn and turn over to her.
 In fact, he now has less power if he works more hours.
 Most of the “power” he had was actually transferred to her.
 (In most states, husbands must support children that wives have from affairs.
 Thus a wife often can control the number of children a couple has, and so to a great degree can control her partner’s life.)
 Is there just one similar law that gives men such power over females?
 Suppose a man could legally require a pregnant female to deliver and give him the child and pay him support for 18 years.
 IWPR-type feminists would correctly call this The Number One Economic Oppression of Women.
 The word “enslavement” might be tossed in there as well.
 “I will make it clear,” Warren Farrell writes in Father and Child Reunion, “why I am not being hyperbolic when I say that today, when your son puts his penis into a woman’s body, he puts his life in her hands.”